fayecoga/RepData_PeerAssessment1/PA1_template.md

 p <- ggplot(intervalSummary, aes(x = sequentialperoid, y = meanStepsOverAllDays )) +
     geom_line(col='blue') +
     ggtitle("Mean Steps / Day") +
+    # The breaks are elements from the sequential interval
+    # and the labels are from the underlying clock interval modulo 60
     scale_x_continuous(
         breaks=c(0, 250, 500, 750, 1000, 1250, 1500),
         labels=c('0','4:10', '8:20', '12:30', '16:40', '20:50', '25:00')) +